fmaglia/keras_rmac_plus/README.md

 | M-R RMAC+ | ResNet50   | 78.88% | 88.63% | 94.63% / 95.58% |
 | M-R RMAC+ with retrieval based on 'db regions' | ResNet50   | 85.39 %   | 91.90%  | 94.37% / 95.87% |

+The R-MAC is an our re-implementation of the Tolias et al. 2016 paper, instead M-R RMAC comes from the Gordo et al. 2016 paper.
+The last two experiments are also executed on the rotated version of Holidays.

 ## Reference

 <pre>@article{magliani2018accurate,